About Me

 “The National Hockey League is dedicated to the fight against childhood cancer and proud to be associated with CureSearch through the Hockey Fights Cancer program,” said Martin.
 “We are honored to be present for the introduction of the Conquer Childhood Cancer Act.
 We believe this event will be a unique opportunity to spotlight the cause of childhood cancer, the tremendous leadership in the United States Congress and our shared efforts to find a cure for childhood cancer."

 About CureSearch.
 CureSearch unites the world’s largest and most prestigious childhood cancer research organization, the Children’s Oncology Group (COG), and its public awareness and business partner, the National Childhood Cancer Foundation.
 Working together, the two entities support a network of more than 5,000 doctors, nurses and scientists who conduct clinical trials and perform cutting-edge research to cure childhood cancer at more than 200 COG member institutions.
 The COG represents every pediatric cancer program in North America, providing state-of-the-art medical and nursing care to more than 90% of children with cancer.
-CureSearch (
+CureSearch (http://www.curesearch.org/) is dedicated to reaching the day when every child with cancer can be guaranteed a cure.

 Read the official statements about the Conquer Childhood Cancer Act of 2006 from: